pfeffer90/pytr8/README.md

     - Computes trading signals (can be adjusted by the user, for illustrative purposes we implement a momentum strategy: If the    price at time *t* is larger than the price at *t+1*, the signal is 1, otherwise it is -1/ no change: 0)
     - If the trading signal is 1 or -1 and our simple risk management tool allows for further trades, a market order is placed (either buy or sell)
     - The script continiously creates a log-file which contains the signal values, the corresponding actions, and checks if the trades are settled.
+  - Risk management: To avoid extreme positions we force the algorithm to check certain risk measures before submitting a trade order.
+To keep the setup simple, for now we simply restrict ourselves to sending at max. one buy signal.
+Afterwards, only sell orders are allowed which keeps our exposure to Bitcoin small.
 * Regelmäßiges abrufen eines Preises von einer (existierenden) API
   - wie oft?
     - falls täglich, stündlich, würde sich eine Lösung außerhalb von Python anbieten zum Beispiel *cron tab*